cloudant/java-cloudant/README.md

 The preferred approach for using java-cloudant in other projects is to use the Gradle or Maven dependency as described above.

+## Migrating to `cloudant-java-sdk` library
+We have a newly supported Cloudant Java SDK named [cloudant-java-sdk](https://github.com/IBM/cloudant-java-sdk).
+For advice on migrating from this module see [MIGRATION.md](MIGRATION.md).

 ### License

 Copyright © 2014, 2016 IBM Corp.
 All rights reserved.